zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ## 🔍 What is supported?

-Our library supports all the common scenarios — and almost everything you can do with Entity Framework!
+Our library supports all the common scenarios — and almost everything you can do with EF Core and EF6!

 - ✅ The latest Entity Framework Core version: EF Core 9
 - ✅ All previous EF Core versions: EF Core 2 to 8